-When it comes to total joint replacements, traditional advice is: Wait for your knee pain to get unbearable.
+When it comes to total joint replacement, the traditional advice has been: “Wait for your knee pain to get unbearable.
 Wait until you are older.
 And, once you have the total joint replacement: Don’t exercise too much.
-Don’t run.
-The fear was that the joint replacement would come loose or wear out.
+And don’t run!”
+The fear behind those statements was that the joint replacement would work itself loose or wear out.

-Current advice at our clinic: Every year is precious.
-Where possible, use biologic knee replacement procedures to rebuild the knee naturally, such as articular cartilage paste grafting combined with meniscus replacement.
-If you have bone on bone disease, past the point where biologic replacement techniques can work, then replace the affected area with artificial components.
-Only replace the part that is worn out, usually with a robotic partial knee replacement.
+The current advice we give at our clinic: “Every year is precious.
+When possible, use biologic knee replacement procedures —such as articular cartilage paste grafting, combined with meniscus replacement—to rebuild the knee naturally.
+If you have bone-on-bone disease, past the point where biologic replacement techniques can work, replace the affected area with artificial components.
+And replace only the part that is worn out, usually with a robotic partial knee replacement.”

-Why?
-The cause of artificial joint replacement failures, in the absence of infection, is most commonly the loosening of the cement from the bone interface and the wearing out of the plastic inserts.
-In our opinion, much of the loosening is due to the weakening of the bone, osteoporosis as the patients’ age.
-The only known effective way to build bone is by resistance exercise.
-So by increasing your weight lifting, cycling, skiing, and hiking, you are decreasing the chance of the component loosening by strengthening the bone2.
+The traditional cause of artificial joint replacement failures, in the absence of infection, is most commonly the loosening of the cement from the bone interface1, and the wearing out of the plastic inserts.
+Much of this observed loosening was due to the weakening of the bone (osteoporosis) as patients age and decrease their activities.
+But the only known effective way to build bone is by resistance exercise.
+Therefore, by increasing your weightlifting, cycling, skiing, and hiking, you decrease the chance of the component loosening by strengthening the bone2.
 Additionally, the stronger the muscles are, the less force goes through the joint.
 Muscle absorbs force, guides more normal mechanics, and protects the joint.
 Increasing weightlifting increases muscle size more than any other activity.

-The wearing out of plastic components most often occurs in mal position or mal tracking of the joint.
+Another concern has been the wearing out of plastic components.
+This most often occurs due to malposition or poor tracking of the joint.
 Today, tracking has been dramatically improved by computer-guided accuracy of joint replacement.
-It also improves through strong muscles, better balance and more normal gait, all of which come from a strong core and strong trunk muscles.
-Total body fitness conditioning is the key to a long lasting joint replacement.
-Most modern knee replacements have plastic components that are interchangeable if worn out.
-So why limit an entire later lifetime of sports by the fear of them wearing out?
+It also improves through strong muscles, better balance, and more normal gait—achieved by building a strong core and strong trunk muscles.
+And since most modern knee replacements have highly durable (and interchangeable) plastic trays, why limit a lifetime of sports by the fear of them wearing out?

-To sum up, if you’ve been told you need a total knee replacement, first check the options and make sure you really do need one.
-If you end up getting a total knee replacement, it’s not the end of your active life by any means.
-Get back to your exercise, work on building muscle and enjoy your freedom to move.
+To sum up: If you have been told you need a total knee replacement, first check the options and make sure you really do need one.
+If you end up getting a total knee replacement, it need not be the end of your active life.
+Use it as an excuse to become fitter, faster, and stronger than you have been in years.